 - See Rates & Fees

-The Discover it® Secured stands out because it offers something many secured cards do not — a rewards program.
-Earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases
+The Discover it® Secured Credit Card stands out because it offers something many secured cards do not — a rewards program.
+Earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically

 The minimum security deposit is $200 and the annual fee is $0.

-Many secured cards require minimum deposits of $200, but the Capital One® Secured Mastercard® is unique.
+Many secured cards require minimum deposits of $200, but the Secured Mastercard® from Capital One is unique.
 Your minimum deposit will be either $49, $99 or $200, which is determined by the issuer.
 Regardless of the amount of your deposit, you’ll get a $200 credit line.
 This can save you some money if you’re approved for a lower deposit — but note that many factors are considered and a lower deposit isn’t guaranteed.

 Another nice feature is that after making your first five monthly payments on time, you can get access to a higher credit line.
 The card’s annual fee is $0.